Omkar982004/Sample-Portfolio-1/README.md

 ## 🚀 Technologies Used

-- HTML
+- HTML - basic structure
-- CSS
+- CSS - styling
-- JavaScript
+- JavaScript - Leveraged JavaScript to store work experience as an array of objects and dynamically populate the website content using a forEach loop for optimized rendering.

 ---